 - Strengthen educational and training institutions so they can produce enough well-trained health workers.
 Similarly, in-service training should continually upgrade the competencies of health providers to effectively meet health needs in light of evolving epidemiology, growing knowledge, and changing technologies.

 - Attract and retain health workers.
 Health workers should be motivated to stay in the under-served areas where they are most needed.
 Where possible, health workers should be recruited and trained locally.
-The GHI should also promote evidence-based packages of financial and non-financial incentives to attracting and retaining workers where they are most needed.
+The U.S. also should promote evidence-based packages of financial and non-financial incentives to attracting and retaining workers where they are most needed.